adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Whilst it's important that you use the right element for the job, it's obvious that you should use a `<table>` for tabular data, `<a>` for a link and a `<p>` for a paragraph, so Maintainable CSS doesn't concern itself with this.

-## It's about the additional *hooks*
+## It's about the *additional* hooks

-What *Maintainable CSS* *does* care about is the additional class names (and IDs) we place on in our HTML in order to provide additional meaning but ultimately *hooks* for CSS and Javascript to enhance as appropriate.
+What *Maintainable CSS* *does* care about is the additional class names (and IDs) we place on in our HTML in order to provide additional meaning.
+Ultimately these are hooks for CSS and Javascript to enhance as appropriate.

 ## The one rule you must not break